Skip to content

 Campus Virchow-Klinikum

-Show map on campus
+Show location on the campus map Show location on the campus map

-Facts about Southern Infrastructure
+Facts about CCO

 Costs

-EUR 86.2 million
+86.2 million euros

 Completion